 Languedoc Wine festivals

 Unlike the summer when there seems to be another festival every week, in the winter the 'fetes' die down.
-It is only the obligatory Wine Festival, usually in mid-November that punctuates the tranquility.
+It is only the obligatory Wine Festival, usually in mid-November that punctuates the tranquillity.
 The wine festivals are eagerly awaited in Languedoc as it is the first time the product of the vineyards is tasted and the population know whether it has been a good year or a bad year.
-Usually you will capture whispers about it being a good year and converstation about the last bumper year, but you never hear if it has been a bad year.
+Usually you will capture whispers about it being a good year and conversations about the last bumper year, but you never hear if it has been a bad year.
 Just stoical silence.

 Languedoc vineyards prepared

 Around March time in you will start to see the cute little tractors appearing all over the Languedoc vineyards.
 From the side these look just like any other tractor.
 But from the front and back you will see that they have been cut in half in order to fit in the vineyards.
-Just wide enough for one person to sit in, these little tractors trundle all over Languedoc carefully poughing the soil in between all the vines.
+Just wide enough for one person to sit in, these little tractors trundle all over Languedoc carefully ploughing the soil in between all the vines.
 They do this to prevent weed growth and encourage good drainage of the soil, when we do get our precious rain.